ilsekup/FYS3150/Project 3/README.md

 ### Monte Carlo Integration:
 Run mainMC.cpp for monte carlo integration, must be compiled with MonteCarlo.cpp
-run mainMCMP.cpp for monte carlo integration with openMP
+mainMC.cpp takes number of integration points as a command line argument run mainMCMP.cpp for monte carlo integration with openMP

 ### Unittests: